 Tallulah Gorge kayaking dates back long ago, to a time when the Tallulah River carved its way through the Tallulah Dome rock formation and naturally created beautiful rapids and rushing waterfalls through the 2-mile gorge.
 But in 1913, the river was dammed to create Tallulah Falls Lake and hydroelectric power.
 For more than 80 years, the Tallulah River was only a shadow of its former self, but in the mid-1990s, kayakers were given the opportunity to reclaim their North Georgia playground.

-At that time, the Federal Agency Regulatory Commission was forced to look at alternate uses of the Tallulah River as part of the relicensing process for the Georgia Power Company Hydroelectric Projects.
+At that time, the Federal Agency Regulatory Commission was forced to look at alternative uses of the Tallulah River as part of the relicensing process for the Georgia Power Company Hydroelectric Projects.
 This gave whitewater groups and conservation groups the chance to petition the Georgia Power Company to vary the amount of water released over Tallulah Dam.
 It was agreed that periodic releases would enhance the beauty of Tallulah Gorge and expand the possibilities for its uses.
 As a result, the river has seen an increased daily flow of water, intermittent aesthetic releases, and whitewater releases since that time.

 The Rapids at Tallulah Gorge